 Noisy kōkō make their presence known across the sanctuary.
 Look out for boisterous behaviour around feeding stations.

 The melodious calls of these beautiful songbirds can be heard throughout Orokonui.

 Two takahē pairs call Orokonui home.
-Waimarie and Bennet roam the upper sanctuary with their two chicks.
+Waimarie and Bennet roam the upper sanctuary.

 Tokoeka / SI Brown Kiwi

 A small population of endangered Haast tokoeka live in Orokonui.
 They are nocturnal and not seen during the day.
 Look out for probe holes they leave when feeding.

 Kererū are the gardeners of the sanctuary spreading the seeds of the fruit they eat.
 Look out for noisy flocks in the upper sanctuary.

 These friendly and inquisitive birds will hop right up to visitors hoping for some bugs to be revealed.
 Keep an eye out on the forest tracks.